 My Neighbours The Dumplings, Clapton

 What: Having started out life as a pop up, My Neighbours The Dumplings now boasts two London locations, one in Clapton and the other in Victoria Park.
-Swapping out traditional dim sum for more adventurous varieties, the dumplings here are filled with the likes of potato and truffle or lamb and coriander.
+Traditional dim sum rubs shoulders with more innovative ideas on the menu here - there's your usual suspects like har gau, potstickers and siu mai, alongside dumplings filled with the likes of potato and truffle or lamb and coriander.
 They are also very well made, while it’s refreshing to see a Chinese restaurant with plentiful vegetarian options too.